BTRFS misuses and misinformation

 (A list of these bugs and discussions is available in a separate well put together email, still by Blaxell).

-But that was 2020, now the main culprits have been fixed during the 6.2 kernel cycle (December 2022), when they claimed to have fixed the source of "all the reliability problems" (in this context of course).
+Importantly, the main issues were addressed during the 6.2 kernel cycle (December 2022), when developers claimed to have fixed the source of "all the reliability problems" (in this context of course).

-Now the developers are doing refactoring and cleanup (see 6.3), and are starting to make backward incompatible changes (raid-stripe-tree) paving the way to not just fixing bugs, but to correct what John Duncan famously called "fatally flawed" back in 2016.
+Current development focuses on refactoring and cleanup (see 6.3), including backward incompatible changes (raid-stripe-tree) to address what John Duncan famously called "fatally flawed" back in 2016.

 More from F Guerraz